walterfreeman/phys307/syllabus.md

 The tools you will learn in my class are the same tools used to program ten-thousand-processor supercomputers, and you can transfer these skills to other environments and languages (such as Python) if that's what you use in your research.

-If you are comfortable with any other programming languages (Python, Fortran, Java, Rust, Perl...) you may use those for my class as well.
+If you are comfortable with any other programming languages (Python, Fortran, Java, Julia, Perl...) you may use those for my class as well.
 All of the graphics tools we will be using don't care what language generated the data.